aws-samples/shopfloor-connectivity/docs/README.md

 <td colspan="2">The number of items in the list must match the number of "?" placeholders in the SqlReadStatement.</td>
 </tr>
 <tr class="even">
-<td>SIngleRow</td>
+<td>SingleRow</td>
 <td>Set to true to only return the first retrieved record by the SqlReadStatement.
-As the selects statement potentially will return multiple records, the values for each channel, will be of an array of values, even if only a single row is read..
+As the selects statement potentially will return multiple records, the values for each channel, will be of an array of values, even if only a single row is read.
 By setting this value to true it is guaranteed to only return the first row of the result set and the value of a channel is a single value e, not an array.</td>
 <td colspan="2">Boolean</td>
 <td colspan="2">Default is false.</td>
 </tr>